 - Phase 3: Final Acceptance

-Campers will be notified of their final acceptance no later than April 20th
+Campers will be notified of their final acceptance by the end of April

 Please see our registration guide below for more information on this year’s registration process.

 To qualify for selection, the following criteria must be met:

 1. A confirmed diagnosis of arthritis or another rheumatic condition.

 2. Covered by OHIP, Ontario's health care plan, or private health insurance.
 Proof of an Ontario Health Card or private health insurance is REQUIRED for camp.

 How to register

 Families will be able to apply online using our secure registration website.
 Please note: Registration will be online only.
 The registration portal can be accessed via this webpage beginning on February 15, 2024.
 Please note that an application does not guarantee a spot at camp.
 All applications will be reviewed and officially confirmed via email from Arthritis Society Canada.

 When all spaces are filled, we will start a waitlist.
 Even if the camp is full, we still encourage interested families to apply.
 Cancellations are common throughout the year.

 Living with childhood arthritis can put enough of a strain on a family’s time, energy and financial resources.
 Our intention is for camp to be free for all campers across the country and our fundraising team is working tirelessly to achieve this goal.
 At this point, we are very hopeful that we will achieve our goal, with nothing to indicate otherwise.
 In the event that we are unable to raise the required funds to cover the cost of our camps, there may be no other option except to implement a registration fee.
 We will make every effort to notify families as soon as possible in the event a registration fee will need to be implemented.
 If you are interested in joining our fundraising efforts and supporting Arthritis Society Canada Camps, you can create a personalized Move Your Way fundraiser page under our Camp Team.